lakhanmandloi/lakhanmandloi.github.io/experiments/user-engagement.md

 The purpose of the experiment is to put an impression on user in little different way.

 It will -
-- Show Welcome dialog for 1st time visitor.
+- Show a welcome dialog to 1st time visitor.
-- Show Welcome Back dialog for repeating visitor.
+- Show a welcome back dialog to repeating visitor.
-- Show a Dialog every 2 mins to motivate user to do something.
+- Show a dialog every 2 mins to motivate user to do something.
+- Next dialog appears in : <span id="timer"></span>.
 - Button to reset all : <button onclick="clearStorage();" class="btn-clear" title="Clear Storage">Clear Storage</button>